ENGTANGLED MINDS

 Artistic Approach

-This film will take viewers on an immersive cinematic journey into five characters’ unconscious minds – and perhaps deeper into their own minds.
-Beautiful imagery and a textured 5.1 sound design weave a complex web from five culturally distinct altered-state practices, drawing the audience into an increasingly abstract, intimate space.
+This film takes viewers on an immersive cinematic journey into four characters’ unconscious minds – and perhaps deeper into their own minds.
+Beautiful imagery and a textured 5.1 sound design weave a complex web from several culturally distinct altered-state practices, drawing the audience into an increasingly abstract, intimate space.

 Scenes from the characters’ daily lives flow dreamlike apparently from within their brains rather than from the conventional verité position outside their bodies – a form of “observance” instead of “observation,” as poet and theorist Fred Moten puts it.
 Mesmerizing brain scans highlight the practices’ physiological commonalities, and metaphorically reference exchanges of energy, pain, and wisdom.